jpolskicom/vaLittle/README.md

 ## Return example
 ```
 field_name:{
- email: false, // is error?
+ email: false, // is error in that rule?
- errors: true, // is error?
- requireGroup: true, // is error?
+ requireGroup: true, // is error in that rule?
  message: "Podaj e-mail lub telefon", // error message
  errors: true // if error
 },